 Throughout the County, the percentage of renter households whose gross rent (contract rent plus tenant-paid utilities) is 30 percent or more of the household income is concentrated in urban areas and is higher within the South Modesto CDPs, Patterson, and Riverbank.
 In Rouse/Colorado, Bystrom, and Bret Harte 60 to 80 percent of households overpay rent, as seen in Figure 3-46.
-Areas with a higher rate of overpayment among renter households overlap with areas with a higher percentage of non-white residents, higher poverty rates, higher percentage of renter occupied housing units, and higher percentage of older housing units (between 40 to 90 percent of households where mortgages cost more than 30 percent of the household income.
+Areas with a higher rate of overpayment among renter households overlap with areas with a higher percentage of non-white residents, higher poverty rates, higher percentage of renter occupied housing units, and higher percentage of older housing units (between 40 to 90 percent of housing units built prior to 1960).
+Bystrom and Rouse/Colorado are also affected by overpayment for owner households where mortgages cost more than 30 percent of the household income.
 Westley, Grayson, and Diablo Grande are also affected, with 40 to 60 percent of owner households overpaying, as Figure 3-47 shows.
 In contrast to overpayment by renters, overpayment by homeowners is prevalent in urban and rural parts of the County.
 Most areas with a high degree of overpayment by renters are predominantly Hispanic/Latino and overlap.
 Areas with high rates of overpayment by renters and homeowners heavily overlap with areas with higher poverty rates.